 Jefferson Community College may disclose Directory Information without a student’s prior written consent.
 The College designates the following as Directory Information:

 - telephone number

 - participation in officially recognized activities and sports

 - weight and height of athletic team members

 - election district

 Jefferson Community College students may restrict the release of Directory Information, except to school officials with legitimate educational interests and others as described in exceptions to rule #3 above.
 To do so, a student must make the request in writing.
-Privacy Request Forms are available the College website or in the Student Records Office.
+Forms are available on the Web or in the Student Records Office.
 Once filed, this request becomes a permanent part of the student’s record until the student instructs the College, in writing, to have the request removed.

 Jefferson Community College reserves the right to withhold grade reports, transcripts, certifications, or other information about a student for reasons such as, but not limited to, disciplinary actions or unpaid financial obligations.

 Note: Directory Information is information that Jefferson Community College may disclose, but it is not required to do so.

 Parents and guardians will only have access to Non-Directory Information with the student’s written permission except to the extent that FERPA authorizes disclosure without consent (refer to #3).
 Forms for authorization to release information are available in the Student Records office.